ephraim888sun/ML7324_Extending_-Logistic_Regression/readme.md

 [.5 points] (mostly the same processes as from previous labs) Define and prepare your class variables.
 Use proper variable representations (int, float, one-hot, etc.).
 Use pre-processing methods (as needed) for dimensionality reduction, scaling, etc. Remove variables that are not needed/useful for the analysis (give reasoning).
 Describe the final dataset that is used for classification/regression (include a description of any newly formed variables you created).
 Provide a breakdown of the variables after preprocessing (such as the mean, std, etc. for all variables, including numeric and categorical).
 <mark> it mentions scaling, do we add the code that co pilot gave the thing that greatly increased our performance? </mark>

-We made a feature correlation plot to determine which features
+We made a feature correlation plot to determine which features have the most positive trend with our classification.
+And we selected <mark> RAM, px_height...... the rest is in code</mark>

 [.5 points] Divide your data into training and testing splits using an 80% training and 20% testing split.
 Use the cross validation modules that are part of scikit-learn.
 Argue "for" or "against" splitting your data using an 80/20 split.
 That is, why is the 80/20 split appropriate (or not) for your dataset?

 <mark> ours it a large dataset, so we could probably use a 90/10 split.
-Use copilot to explain </mark>
+Use copilot to explain </mark> i think this is not a good idea, becuase there is a chance for it to overfit

+<mark> Did we use cross validation?</mark>

 ## Modeling (5 points total)